jamiejennings/rosie-pattern-language/README.md

 The [interactive read-eval-print loop (repl)](doc/repl.md) is documented separately.

+For the PL and comp sci geeks among us, some technical notes are [here](doc/geek.md).

 ### How to build: clone the repo, and type 'make'

 After cloning the repository, there is just one step: `make <platform>` where